-Speed management laws and their enforcement are in place with the sole aim of reducing the number of road traffic crashes, serious injuries and deaths.
-The more widespread the enforcement of these laws, the greater the effect and, in turn, the less lives lost!
+Traffic management laws and their enforcement are in place with the sole aim of reducing the number of road traffic crashes, serious injuries and deaths.
+The more widespread the enforcement of these laws, the greater the effect and, in turn, fewer lives lost!

-As an organization, ARRIVE ALIVE firmly believes that providing the TTPS with the appropriate tools and training to enforce these laws is an absolute necessity and we will continue to lobby the Ministry of Works & Transport and the Acting Commissioner of Police to ensure that our officers are put in a position to effectively execute their duties.
+As an organisation, ARRIVE ALIVE firmly believes that providing the Trinidad and Tobago Police Service with the appropriate tools and training to enforce these laws is an absolute necessity, and we will continue to lobby the Ministry of Works & Transport and the Commissioner of Police to ensure that our officers are put in a position to effectively execute their duties.

 The implementation of speed measuring devices greatly assists law enforcement and will contribute to road casualty reduction, but this is just the first step!

 Until the appropriate measures for road safety are put in place, there will be no significant change to these numbers:

 - Males account for 77% of all road fatalities.

 - 60% of all fatalities take place between Friday and Sunday.

 - In 2019, passenger deaths doubled from 2018 and accounted for 29% of all fatalities.